EACH CASE DEPENDS ON A VARIETY OF UNIQUE FACTS AND PAST RESULTS DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN THE FUTURE.

 ITC Section 337 Cases

 • Certain Stainless Steel Products, Certain Processes for Manufacturing or Relating to Same and Certain Products Containing Same, Inv.
 No. 337-TA-933.
-Co-counsel representing complainants Valbruna Slater Stainless Steel, Inc., Valbruna Stainless Inc., and Acciaierie Valbruna; case is ongoing.
+Co-counsel representing complainants Valbruna Slater Stainless Steel, Inc., Valbruna Stainless Inc., and Acciaierie Valbruna.
+Case successfully resulted in the imposition of an order excluding targeted products from being imported into the United States.

 • Portable Electronic Communication Devices, Including Mobile Phones and Components Thereof, Inv.
 No. 337-TA-885.
 Part of team representing Google; case settled.